 A minimum score of 600 (paper-based), 250 (computer-based) or 100 (Internet-based) on the TOEFL is required for admission to the PhD in Library and Information Science program.
 Students may choose to take the International English Language Testing System exam (IELTS) in place of the TOEFL.
 Students should receive a minimum result of Band 7.5 on the IELTS.

 Exceptions: International students who completed a degree at a regionally accredited college or university in the United States are not required to submit a TOEFL/IELTS score.
 Students from certain English-speaking countries are also exempt (see https://oafa.pitt.edu for a list of exempt countries).
 Permanent residents are exempt.
 However, the School reserves the right to ask for TOEFL scores if deemed necessary for the evaluation of the application.
+Please note: degrees where anything less than the entire degree was completed in-residence within the English-speaking country will be reviewed on a case-by-case basis.
+Students in these circumstances may be required to complete the TOEFL or IELTS with the required minimum score upon review.

 Prior to registration, students with TOEFL scores of less than 100 (Internet-based), 600 (Paper-based) or less than Band 7.5 on the IELTS must take this additional test of English language proficiency: English Language Proficiency Test.
 If remedial courses in English as a foreign language are recommended, the student must complete the remedial course during the first two terms of study.